Bad writing advice you should ignore!

 The first one in the list of bad writing advice you should ignore.
 A few years ago I did a self-editing course with an editor who did editorial work for Cosmopolitan.
 One of the advice she gave us was to write what we know.
-I have heard this advice before, somehow I don’t get the meaning of it.
-If we write what we know, as writers we will be limited.
-I write thrillers, and characters die, so do I have to kill someone to see what it feels?
+I have heard this advice before, somehow; I don’t get the meaning of it.
+If we write what we know, as writers, it will limit us.
+I write thrillers, and characters die, so do I have to kill someone to see what it feels like?
 I think not.

 You MUST do an outline.

-I heard this over and over again.
+I heard this repeatedly.
 You should outline.
 You Must outline.
 It is important to outline.
 An outline is a roadmap for you as the writer.
-It like a guide for your story so when you start writing you know everything beforehand.
+It’s like a guide for your story so when you write you know everything beforehand.
 This advice needs to stop.
 No, you don’t have to create an outline if you hate doing it.
-It’s okay not to do outlines, nobody is going to know especially the reader.
-As I reader, when I open the book and don’t ask myself “let’s see did you author create an outline for their story?”
+It’s okay not to do outlines, nobody will know, especially the reader.
+As I reader, when I open the book I don’t ask myself “let’s see, did you author create an outline for their story?”

 You should hire beta readers

-Many might disagree with me but there is a lot of advice out there about hiring beta readers to read your work.
-Firstly, finding someone who is willing to commit in reading your work is tough.
+A good deal of might disagree with me, but there is a lot of advice out there about hiring beta readers to read your work.
+First, finding someone willing to commit to reading your work is tough.
 I had trouble finding betas.
-I looked on Facebook, I asked in social media, I looked in Goodreads.
+I looked on Facebook; I asked in social media; I looked on Goodreads.
 Some of them disappeared with my manuscript.
 I settled with ones that had reading fees which I will not do again.
-If you don’t feel comfortable about having strangers reading work than don’t do it but don’t skip on hiring an editor that step is mandatory. (if you are self-publishing)
+If you don’t feel comfortable about having strangers reading your work than don’t do it but don’t skip on hiring an editor, that step is mandatory.
+(If you are self-publishing)

 Write every day!

-And last one in bad writing advice you should ignore.
-I admit, I do write every day but when I don’t feel like it or have other commitments, I don’t write and I don’t stress on it.
+And the last one in bad writing advice you should ignore.
+I admit, I write every day, but when I don’t feel like it or have other commitments; I don’t write and I don’t stress on it.
 There is advice out there saying you should write every day or else you can’t call yourself a writer.
 That is bad advice.
-If you wrote something you are a writer and there shouldn’t be this pressure.
-At the moment, I am not writing as I’m on verge of publishing my book but I wouldn’t give the advice of writing every day.
+If you wrote something, you are a writer and there shouldn’t be this pressure.
 You do you.